Sam5440/Genshin_Impact_Teleport/README.md

 ---
 > The current 3.4 points have yet to be announced.
-The expected announcement time is mid-February
+The expected announcement time is mid-February.
 >
 > Incidentally, Mihoyo has changed the data for 3.4, and there will be discrepancies with the data I have.
 The data added for 3.4 may need to be included, and you will need to refine it yourself.
 >